 - Measuring spoons are important for measuring salt, Xanthan Gum, spices, and more.

 Teaching kids to cook is the gift that will keep on giving.
 I say that because my teen son now makes me breakfast!
-He loves to cook for his friends and he is now mastering how to sous vide.
+He loves to cook for his friends and is now mastering how to sous vide.

 Things kids can learn:

-- Measuring - Use measuring cups, teaspoons, etc. and show them how to level these when measuring dry ingredients so that their recipes always turn out great!
+- Measuring - Use measuring cups, teaspoons, etc., and show them how to level these when measuring dry ingredients so that their recipes always turn out great!

 - Pouring - Teach kids how to carefully pour things into measuring cups.
 Remember to use a liquid measuring cup for liquids!